STAMP-project/dspot/README.md

 You can implement you own amplifier by implementing the `fr.inria.diversify.dspot.amp.Amplifier` interface and giving it to DSpot.

-#### TestSelector
+#### Test Selectors

+A test selector is responsible the tests to be amplified in an amplification iteration.
-There is two implementation of the TestSelector:
+There are two test selectors:

-* BranchCoverageTestSelector: it selects generated tests that increase the coverage, or produce a new unique path (execution path, good for unit test).
-   * The BranchCoverageTestSelector produces a json which contains for the amplified class, the name of each generated test.
-For each, there is the number of input added, the assertions added and the length of the path covered (in method calls)
+* BranchCoverageTestSelector: it selects amplified tests that increase the coverage, or produce a new unique execution path.
+BranchCoverageTestSelector produces a json which contains for each amplified test class, the name of the generated tests.
+For each test, the json file gives the number of added inputs, added assertions and the coverage measured in \# of method calls

-* PitMutantScoreSelector: it selects generated tests that increase the mutant score, _i.e._ kills more mutants generated with [Pitest](http://pitest.org/).
-(It can take a while)
-    * PitMutantScoreSelector produces a json which contains for the amplified class, the name of of each generated test.
-For each, there is the number of input added, the assertions added, the number of mutant that it kills and the list of the mutant killed with:
+* PitMutantScoreSelector: it selects amplified tests that increase the mutant score, _i.e._ kills more mutants than the original tests.
+The mutants are generated with [Pitest](http://pitest.org/).
+Warning, the selector takes more time than the first one.
+This selector produces a json which contains for the amplified classed, the name of of each generated test, the number of added inputs, of added assertions, and the number of newly killed mutants.
+For each newly killed  mutant killed, it gives:
         * the ID of the mutant operators (see [Mutator](http://pitest.org/quickstart/mutators/))
+        * the name of the method where the mutant is inserted.
         * the line where the mutant is inserted.
-        * the name of the method where it is inserted.

 #### Snippets